OpenBeta/open-tacos/README.md

 ```

 4. Run the app
-Since we are using Auth0 for authenticating users, development server needs to run in https mode.
+Since we are using Auth0 for authenticating users, local development server needs to run in https mode.
-You will prompted to install additional components on the first runl
+You will ve prompted to install additional components on the first run.

 ```
-npm run develop -- --https
+gatsby develop -S
 ```

 The application is now available at `https://localhost:8000`